Lower Mississippi River Cruise

 Be seated in the hand-hewn log cabin and listen to narration and the vocalist’s songs highlighting the history of southern plantations, including the Constitution, Emancipation Proclamation, and accurate statistics of the enslaved and planter families.
 After an enlightening overview of the historical Frogmore owners, explore the cotton fields and authentic cabins to learn the origin of southern cuisine, the day-to-day operations and how their labor force evolved into sharecropping, a way of life for 100 years.
 Enjoy a complimentary beverage as you browse an original plantation store.

-Activity Level: Moderate | ADA Accessibility: Partial
+Activity Level: Moderate | ADA Accessible: Partial

-Travel to the Zion Station Chapel African Methodist Episcopal Church for a brief introduction by the Pastor and a spiritual musical experience by Natchez noted gospel performers.
-Learn about The Parchman Ordeal and how it forged the way for economic progress for the African American citizens of Natchez.
-This well-told, enlightening experience will conclude with a visit to the Natchez Museum of African American Culture, where the exhibits will underscore the importance of the stops made along this exclusive American Cruise Lines experience.
+When you return to the motorcoach, learn about the Parchman Ordeal and how it forged the way for economic progress for African American citizens of Natchez.
+This well-told, enlightening experience will include a visit to the Natchez Museum of African American Culture, where the exhibits underscore the importance of the stops along this American Cruise Lines exclusive experience.
+Refreshments will be served at 1729 Gallery, a local gathering spot.

-Activity Level: Low | ADA Accessibility: Yes
+Activity Level: Low | ADA Accessible: Partial

-Activity Level: Low | ADA: Partial
+Activity Level: Low | ADA Accessible: Partial

 Experience a multitude of National treasures, historic sites, and local points of interest from the comfort of your motorcoach.
 Natchez boasts more National Landmarks than any other town in Mississippi.
 Begin your exploration at the mighty Natchez Bluffs overlooking the Mississippi River.
 Your local guide will entertain you with local lore and legends, in addition to historical facts.
 View historic architectural gems, African American sites, local favorites, and a few quirky place.
 Complete your experience with a complimentary guided exploration of Historic Rosalie Mansion, so exquisite, she’s known as "Our Lady on The Bluff."

-Activity Level: Low | ADA Accessibility: No
+Activity Level: Low | ADA Accessibile: No

-Activity Level: Moderate | ADA ACCESSIBLE: Yes
+Activity Level: Low | ADA Accessible: No

-Activity Level: Moderate | ADA ACCESSIBLE: No
+Activity Level: High | ADA Accessible: No

-Activity Level: Moderate | ADA ACCESSIBLE: No
+Activity Level: Moderate | ADA Accessible: Yes

 At first glimpse Myrtles, built in 1796, envelopes one with a complete sense of peace and tranquility.
 However, it is reputed to be one of the most haunted homes in America.
 Surrounded by centuries-old live oak trees, the mansion features a 125-foot verandah, exquisite ornamental ironwork, hand-painted stained glass, open-pierced frieze work crown molding, Aubusson tapestry, Baccarat crystal chandelier, Carrara marble mantels, gold-leafed French furnishings and ghosts.